sarkartanmay393/Portfolio-V2/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 <p align="center">
-   It is my first complete portfolio website, made using React.
+   It is the TS zone with JS
    <br />
    <a href="https://github.com/sarkartanmay393/
 Portfolio-V2"><strong>Explore Code »</strong></a>